Temperature-responsive polymer: History

 The theory of thermoresponsive polymer (similarly, microgels) begins in the 1940s with work from Flory and Huggins who both independently produced similar theoretical expectations for polymer in solution with varying temperature.

 The effects of external stimuli on particular polymers were investigated in the 1960s by Heskins and Guillet.
 They established 32°C as the lower critical solution temperature (LCST) for poly(N-isopropylacrylamide).
-While PNIPA was synthesised soon after the synthesis of acrylamide monomer, it's first patented use was as a rodent repellent.
+While PNIPA was synthesised soon after the synthesis of acrylamide monomer, its first patented use was as a rodent repellent.

 Coil-globule transition

 Thermoresponsive polymer chains in solution adopt an expanded coil conformation.
 At the phase separation temperature they collapse to form compact globuli.
 This process can be observed directly by methods of static and dynamic light scattering.
 The drop in viscosity can be indirectly observed.
 When mechanisms which reduce surface tension are absent, the globules aggregate, subsequently causing turbidity and the formation of visible particles.